 Stuart Duncan has been a member of the Nashville Bluegrass Band since 1985, currently continuing to hold the fiddle spotlight in the group.

 Pinecastle recording artist, Jeff Autry is certainly one of the most sought after bluegrass guitarists on the professional bluegrass circuit.
-He has performed and/or recorded with some of the most famous all time bluegrass artists: The John Cowan Band, The Bluegrass Cardinals, The Travelin’ McCourys, The Larry Stephenson Band, Adkins and Loudermilk, The Lynn Morris Band, Wayne Benson, Scott Vestal, Sam Bush, Ricky Scaggs, Tony Rice, Bela Fleck, Vasser Clements, Tim O’Brien, Peter Rowan, and more.
+He has performed and/or recorded with some of the most famous all time bluegrass artists: The John Cowan Band, The Bluegrass Cardinals, The Travelin’ McCourys, The Larry Stephenson Band, Adkins and Loudermilk, The Lynn Morris Band, Wayne Benson, Scott Vestal, Sam Bush, Ricky Scaggs, Tony Rice, Bela Fleck, Vasser Clements, Tim O’Brien, Peter Rowan, The Edgar Loudermilk Band Featuring Jeff Autry, and more.
 Jeff also has guitar credits on Pinecastle Records award winning instrumental series, Bluegrass 96 thru 2001, and his own 1999 solo album, Foothills.

 WhenI first heard Jeff Autry’s guitar work on Scott Vestals banjo instrumental CDs and Wayne Bensons mandolin album, I knew Jeff was the right guitar man for this original project.
 Jeff plays a driving, aggressive grassy rhythm guitar with deep roots in tradition, a hot melodic lead, all with his own imaginative touch.
 I feel lucky that Jeff made time in his busy performance schedule to do the recording sessions for my Carolina Chimes Project.